My five year old could do that

 6–15 March 2026

-My five year old could do that is a solo exhibition by Sydney-based abstract artist and Tyger favourite Ben Randall, on view at Tyger Gallery in Yass from 6–15 March 2026.
+My five year old could do that is a solo show by Sydney-based abstract artist and Tyger favourite Ben Randall, on view at Tyger Gallery in Yass from 6–15 March 2026.

 The show takes its title from a familiar phrase often used to dismiss abstract art, and turns it into a point of departure.
 In this new body of work, Ben explores instinctive mark making and the freedom of painting without self-consciousness, returning to a more direct and playful approach while remaining thoughtful in intent.